newretirement/fpe-api/datatypes.md

 #### Projection

-`Projection` is a named time series representing a financial projection of either `yearly` or `monthly` granularity.
+A named time series representing a financial projection of either `yearly` or `monthly` granularity.
 The values (depending on context) represent future account balances, payments, or projection reports.

 | Attribute  | Type | Description |
 | ---------- | ---- | ----------- |